Klingon Translator

 What Is a Klingon Translator?

-Klingon is a fully constructed language created for the Star Trek universe, with its own grammar rules, klingon alphabet, and a klingon dictionary that has grown to thousands of words.
-This klingon translator and klingon language converter converts your text both ways: english to klingon and klingon back to plain English.
+Klingon is a fully constructed language created for the Star Trek universe, with its own grammar, alphabet, and a known vocabulary that has grown into the thousands.
+It helps you move both ways, from English into Klingon and from Klingon back into English.

-Marc Okrand developed the klingon language for Star Trek III: The Search for Spock in 1984, and it became one of the most studied constructed languages ever made.
-The Klingon Language Institute has been teaching and expanding the star trek klingon language since 1992, and klingon phrases appear in every Trek series from the original films through Discovery.
+Marc Okrand developed the language for Star Trek III: The Search for Spock in 1984, and it went on to become one of the most studied fictional languages ever made.
+The Klingon Language Institute has expanded and taught it for decades, and Klingon phrases now appear across the films and later Trek series alike.

-Use this as a klingon language translator and klingon word translator for single words, klingon words and phrases, or full sentences in either direction.
-For another constructed language from a beloved fictional universe, the High Valyrian Translator covers the language created for Game of Thrones.
+Use it for single words, familiar Klingon phrases, or short lines in either direction.
+For another warrior-culture constructed language, the Dothraki Translator covers the language David Peterson built for Game of Thrones.

 1. Type or paste English text into the left box